 Following a heart attack, there are things that you can do to reduce the risk of further heart problems.
-Everyone is different and individual circumstances will vary.
+Everyone's personal circumstances and medical history will be different.
 You should discuss with a doctor or nurse what is best for you.
 This leaflet aims to support any advice that you may receive.

 If you smoke, giving up smoking is the single most effective way to reduce your risk of having a further heart attack.
 The chemicals in cigarette smoke affect the arteries.
 If you stop smoking, your risk of a further heart attack is roughly halved (compared to the risk if you continue to smoke).
 Chest pain called angina is also more likely to develop in smokers.

 If you find it hard to give up smoking then seek help from your doctor, practice nurse or pharmacist.
 They can give help and can advise on the use of nicotine replacement therapy (nicotine gum, etc) or other treatments that can help you to stop smoking.
 See the separate leaflet called Quit Smoking (Smoking Cessation).

 Change your diet